TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/node-red/setup/_index.md

 In this example, {{% tts %}} instance is installed on `localhost` and a built-in MQTT server is configured by default on port 1883 for insecure connections and on port 8883 for TLS-secured connections.

 Please make sure to read a [note on using the tenant ID]({{< ref "/integrations/mqtt#note-on-using-the-tenant-id" >}}), because the MQTT server address and MQTT topics for multi-tenant {{% tts %}} deployments have a slightly different format.
-For example, to connect Node-RED to {{% tts %}} Community Edition (which is a multi-tenant environment) built-in MQTT server, the MQTT server address would be `eu1.cloud.thethings.network` instead of `localhost`, and the MQTT username would be `app-example@ttn` instead of `app-example`.
+For example, to connect Node-RED to {{% ttss %}} (which is a multi-tenant environment) built-in MQTT server, the MQTT server address would be `eu1.cloud.thethings.network` instead of `localhost`, and the MQTT username would be `app-example@ttn` instead of `app-example`.

 In a later step, we will use this information to connect Node-RED to {{% tts %}}.